Young Black Adults See An Increase In Colon Cancer Risks

 More Younger Adults Being Diagnosed With Colon Cancer

-One in five colorectal cancer patients are between 20 and 54 years old, and colon and rectal cancers are the third leading cause of cancer death in young adults.
-An estimated 18,000 adults under the age of 50 are expected to be diagnosed with colorectal cancer in 2020, according to the Colon Cancer Coalition.
+One in five colorectal cancer patients are between 20 and 54 years old, and colon and rectal cancers are the third leading cause of cancer death in men and the fourth leading cause of death in women.
+An estimated 84,160 men and 74,690 women are expected to be diagnosed with colon and rectum cancer in 2026, according to the American Cancer Society.

-Symptoms of colon cancer vary, but include changes in bowel habits, blood in the stool, persistent abdominal cramps and unexplained weight loss.
+Don’t overlook possible symptoms of colon cancer like changes in bowel habits, blood in the stool, persistent abdominal cramps and unexplained weight loss.

 “I think young people just have a sense of invincibility, I'm young, and the stigma that cancers occur in people who are older,” Dr. Maun said.
 “And so it's very easy to take a minor problem, like a little blood or a bout of diarrhea or constipation, and not realize that it could potentially be a sign of something much more sinister and much more dangerous.”